Skip to page content

 Do

 • Apply your topical steroid using the fingertip unit (FTU).
-This will make sure you get the correct dosage.
-A FTU is a unit of measurement designed to judge how much topical steroid to use on the skin
+This will make sure that you use the correct dosage.
+A FTU is a unit of measurement designed to judge how much topical steroid to use on the skin.

 Apply the steroid from the first bend in your forefinger to the tip.